masonelmore/esi/docs/CharacterApi.md

 > GetCharactersCharacterIdRolesOk GetCharactersCharacterIdRoles(ctx, characterId, optional)
 Get character corporation roles

-Returns a character's corporation roles  --- Alternate route: `/dev/characters/{character_id}/roles/`  Alternate route: `/v2/characters/{character_id}/roles/`  --- This route is cached for up to 3600 seconds
+Returns a character's corporation roles  ---  This route is cached for up to 3600 seconds

 ### Required Parameters